-Northwest Arkansas Regional Airport (XNA) offers daily nonstop service to Atlanta, Charlotte, Chicago O'Hare, Cincinnati, Dallas/Fort Worth, Denver, Houston, Los Angeles, Minneapolis/St. Paul, New York LaGuardia, Newark, Washington D.C.
+Northwest Arkansas Regional Airport (XNA) offers daily nonstop service to Atlanta, Charlotte, Chicago O'Hare, Dallas/Fort Worth, Denver, Houston, Los Angeles, Minneapolis/St. Paul, New York LaGuardia, Newark, Washington D.C.
 (Reagan National) and San Francisco.
-Additionally, Allegiant Air offers twice-a-week service to Las Vegas and Orlando.
+Additionally, Allegiant Air offers twice-a-week service to Las Vegas, Orlando, and Destin.
 Business travelers account for a high percentage of passengers using XNA.
 It's the closest commercial airport for business people who want to reach the headquarters of Walmart Stores, Tyson Foods or J.B.
 Hunt Transport Services, and the airport's services support the work of the 1,450 Walmart suppliers with operations in Northwest Arkansas.
 With about 45 outbound flights a day, airlines serving the airport are Allegiant Air, American, Delta, and United.

 Bentonville Municipal Airport The Bentonville airport is also called Louis M. Thaden Field, an aviation pioneer.
 The airport's 4,427-foot asphalt runway makes it an excellent option for general aviation and small-plane travel.
 Summit Aviation is the airport's FBO.